goldenguy00/MoreElites/README.md

 # More Elites

 No aspect drop chance just yet.
 There's a config for disabling specific elites and the Tier 2 HP/Damage Multipliers.
+Will fix crown displays at some point, some may be wonky.

 ## Tier 1